It is important that you find the right celebrant to be alongside you as you prepare for the funeral of your loved one, and on the day itself.

 Because of the high level of care I give to each service, I choose to work with one family at a time.

-This degree of attention means I can only commit to 1 or 2 services per month, enabling me to really focus on your individual needs and be fully present with the process of writing the ceremony and delivering it calmly, with warmth and compassion.
+This degree of attention means I only commit to 1 or 2 services per month, enabling me to really focus on your individual needs and be fully present with the process of writing the ceremony and delivering it calmly, with warmth and compassion.